 Comparing and Contrasting the Two

-You can enjoy either one hot or iced.
-Some people will froth the espresso with a handheld milk frother before pouring it over the top of the water and ice when making a long black.
+You can enjoy either one hot coffee or iced coffee.
+Some people will froth the espresso beverage with a handheld milk frother before pouring it over the top of the water and ice when making a long black coffee.
 This makes an even more beautiful layered look because it boosts the amount of crema on top.

 |Bottom Layer||Hot water||Espresso (2 shots)|

 Traditionally, the long black coffee is made with a double ristretto (or two shots of espresso).
 In most cases, it’s still made that way.

 However, it seems that’s too much of a kick in the mouth for some people.
 The newer version of it (among some circles, but not all) involves a single shot of espresso instead.
 This still has a delightful coffee flavor, of course, but it’s much milder than the original long black made with two shots.

 The Americano started out in Europe.
 Italy, specifically.
 As the story goes, American soldiers couldn’t handle the strength of Italian espresso while they were there during World War II because they were just used to black coffee.

 To appease the Americans’ taste buds and preferences, the Italians started to add hot water to it to dilute it.
 The Americans were happy and a new drink with a long life ahead of it was born.

 It’s now on just about any coffee shop menu you come across.
 It’s just a standard offering now.
 Besides the fact that it’s so widely available, it’s also inexpensive.
 You probably won’t pay much more for an amazing drink than you would a regular coffee.
 It’s definitely less than a latte, cappuccino, macchiato, or any of the milky, sweet options on the menu.

 Is One Better Than the Other?